 Many historians argue that it was during the period of salutary neglect that colonists learned how to self-govern and began to develop a strong sense of independence that later strengthened their resolve to be free from British rule.

 The British government responded to the protests by increasing the military presence in the colonies, which further enraged the colonists.
-The constant turmoil eventually sparked a series of battles, in and around Boston, that kick started the Revolutionary War.
+The constant turmoil eventually sparked a series of battles in Massachusetts that kick started the Revolutionary War.
 The war later spread to New York, Pennsylvania and Virginia.

 Massachusetts; Suzanne LeVert, Tamra B. Orr; 2009